wizardamigos/app/curriculum/lesson005/description.en.md

 ---
 {
-  "title": "Code Combat (Gems in the deep, Shadow Guard, Forgetful Gemsmith)", "duration": "6:33"
+  "title": "Code Combat (Gems in the deep, Shadow Guard, Forgetful Gemsmith)", "duration": "1:50"
 }
 ---

-With help of amazing Code Combat game you will get to know first commands
+With help of amazing Code Combat game you will continue using commands like:
 * `moveUp`
 * `moveDown`
 * `moveLeft`